 The debug certificate(s) is used to enable the debugging or changing the device to RMA LCS for device analysis.
-The Debug certificates can be processed in DM and Secure LCS.
+The Debug certificates can be processed in either DM and Secure LCS.

-The debug certificate consists of three certificates debug-key certificate, Debug Enabler certificate, and Debug Developer certificate as shown in Figure 6-1.
-All these certificates need to be generated in the same sequence.
+The debug certificate consists of three certificates: Debug-key certificate, Debug Enabler certificate, and Debug Developer certificate as shown in Figure 6-1.
+All these certificates need to be generated in sequence.
 The debug-key certificate is added to the debug enabler certificate using the Debug enabler certificate gen config file.
-Similarly, the debug enabler certificate is added to the debug developer certificate using the debug developer certificate using the debug developer certificate is downloaded on the device as a single entity to be processed by the SBR as three combined certificates.
+Similarly, the debug enabler certificate is added to the debug developer certificate using the debug developer certificate gen config file.
+Finally, the debug developer certificate is downloaded onto the device as a single entity to be processed by the SBR as three combined certificates.